Sadly, this is something that happens A LOT. 😱

 On-the-spot feedback is something you should be routinely doing.

 If you address a problem when it’s just happened, it’s less likely to grow into something bigger.
-It also sends a very clear message to your employees that you won’t tolerate poor behaviours.
+It also sends a very clear message to your employees that you won’t tolerate poor behaviour.